tomerBARZ/the-universal-mission-for-dcs-world/README.md

 ### VERY high priority

-- All new AI wingman system
+- Additional "navigation" commands (vector to nearest airfield, complete weather report...)
-- Fix bug with AWACS datalink info not showing on SA pages
+- Bugfix: AWACS datalink info not showing on SA pages
+- Improved score multiplier taking into account various aspects of mission difficulty (weather, nighttime ops...)
 - New objectives: helicopter (drop/pickup units...), CAP, CAS, OCA (airbase attack)
 - Support for the Germany and South America theaters
 - Support for more factions and five different time periods (World War 2, Korea war, Vietnam war, late Cold war, Modern)

 ### High priority

-- Additional and better radio messages
+- Additional/improved radio messages
   - More "flavor" radio messages ("fence in" when player approaches the AO, etc) so the world will feel more alive
 - Better balancing of the player career awards and promotions
 - Better use of context for "ambient" radio messages (should only warn of a SAM launch if an AI pilot is there to witness it, etc)
 - Friendly air defenses
+- GitHub page
 - Laser designation of targets by JTAC
+- PDF manual
 - Support for all missing DCS World theaters

 ### Medium priority

-- Advanced options such as "use metric units" or "use bullseye rather than player position for coordinates transmission" (the later awarding more XP when enabled, because of the need for higher situational awareness)
-- GitHub page
-- Improved score multiplier taking into account various aspects of mission difficulty (weather, nighttime ops...)
+- Combined Arms support
 - Modded units support (other than player-controlled aircraft, those are already supported: just add them to the mission)
 - Spawning of tankers for long-range missions
 - (maybe) Text (not voiceover) localization, if there's enough popular demand

 ### Low priority

+- Advanced options such as "use metric units" or "use bullseye rather than player position for coordinates transmission" (the later awarding more XP when enabled, because of the need for higher situational awareness)
 - Female voice option for the player
-- New ATC system.
-Won't be realistic/BMS-like but a LOT better than the vanilla DCS one
+- Full ATC system.
+Don't expect anything BMS-like but it will be a LOT better than the vanilla DCS one
 - (maybe) AI CSAR helos to pick up stranded/ejected pilots
 - (maybe) PvP support